petosak/openhab2-addons/addons/binding/org.openhab.binding.plclogo/README.md

 |            |         |            |           | LOGO!Soft Comfort.
 Common used value is `0x0200`.                |
 | refresh    | Integer | No         | 100ms     | Polling interval, in milliseconds.
 Is used for query the LOGO!.  |

+Be sure not to use the same values for localTSAP and remoteTSAP, if configure more than one LOGO!

 ## Thing configuration